Mototroller/ax.hashlist/README.md

 * Fixed size (same as `std::array`)
 * Navigation and finding based on offsets
   * ...so it can be mmap'ed and **shared between** threads and **processes**
-* Cache- and branch- friendly with some aditional tuning
+* Cache- and branch- friendly with some additional tuning
 * Complexity depends on load factor and Hasher tuning, best performance while rarefied
 * Under hood: doubly linked list with sentinel + open addressing hash table (uses double hashing)